 During the summer, applicants can choose to directly apply for the Red Giants, Yellow Giants, or Green Comets programs, but priority will be given to those who volunteered during the spring session as Star Volunteers or Red Giants.
 Please see our Summer Volunteers page for more information.

-Currently accepting applications for Spring 2015
+No longer accepting applications for Spring 2015

 The primary role of our Star Volunteers is to help with special events such as Otronicon, Maker Faire Orlando, holiday workshops, and member previews.

 - Must be 13-17 years old (18 if still in high school) at time of service.

 - Must be willing to volunteer for at least one special event each session.

 - Must be able to attend a group interview and, if selected, a parent meeting and youth volunteer meeting.

 Volunteer opportunities in the Red Giants program are by invitation only during the school year and are limited to those who have previously served at least one session as a Star Volunteer, Red Giant, Yellow Giant, or Green Comet.